ironhack-labs/lab-mongoose-movies/README.md

 The `Celebrity` model should have:

-- `name` - String (like _Tom Cruise, Beyoncé, Daffy Duck,_ etc.)
+- `name` - String (like _Tom Cruise, Beyoncé, Daffy Duck,_ etc.).
 - `occupation` - String (what the celebrity does, why they are famous.
-For example _actor, singer, comedian_, or you can put _unknown_ if your celebrity is someone like Kim Kardashian)
+For example _actor, singer, comedian_, or you can put _unknown_ if your celebrity is someone like Kim Kardashian).
 - `catchPhrase` - String (every celebrity needs a good catch phrase.
 Well maybe not all of them have one in real life, but all of _our_ celebrities will have a catch phrase.
-This can be pretty much anything)
+This can be pretty much anything).

 ### Steps we will follow in this iteration:

 1. Create the `celebrity.js` model file in the `models/` folder.
 2. In the `celebrity.js` model file:
+   - Create the celebrity schema with the properties `name`, `occupation` and `catchPhrase`.
    - Create the `Celebrity` model with the schema.
-   - Create the celebrity schema with `name`, `occupation` and `catchPhrase`.
    - Export the `Celebrity` model.
 3. Create the `seeds.js` file in the `bin/` folder.
 4. In `seeds.js` file:
    - Create an array of 3 objects, each with `name`, `occupation` and `catchPhrase` for our initial celebrities.
-   - Call the `Celebrity` model's `create` method with the array as argument.
+   - Call the `Celebrity` model's `create` static, passing the array as argument.
-   - In the `create` method's callback, display feedback.
+   - When a call to `create` has succeeded, log a message to the console with feedback on the operation.
 5. Run the seed file with `node` to seed your database.
 6. Check the database with the `mongo` command to confirm that your data was saved.